00-Evan/00-Evan.github.io/_posts/2019/2019-06-03-saying-goodbye-to-android-2.2-froyo.md

   image: /assets/images/2019/2019-06-03/header.png
   teaser: /assets/images/2019/2019-06-03/header.png
   width: 1260px

-#These tags are parsed by Shattered Pixel Dungeon to determine display in its news feed
-tag: ["ICON: PREFS", "SHPD_INGAME", "SHPD_ICON_v475: ICON: PREFS"]
 ---

 Hey Dungeoneers, I've got a slightly different blog post for you this time. v0.7.3 is the last version of Shattered Pixel Dungeon which will support Android 2.2 Froyo, so I thought I'd explain why, and give a retrospective on Froyo support in Shattered Pixel Dungeon.